-11.0 CONCLUSIONS ON WORKFORCE MONITORING
+9.0 CONCLUSIONS ON WORKFORCE MONITORING

-The workforce monitoring highlights that there is still a gender imbalance between the higher paid technical division and the lower paid administration division.
+The workforce monitoring highlights that there is still a gender imbalance between the higher paid technical/IT divisions and the lower paid administration division.
+Whilst we have successfully increased the proportion of male employees in the administration team between 2015 and 2017, the gender imbalance in the technical/IT team remains unchanged.